Who is this course suitable for?

 What does the course involve?

 The main emphasis is on enjoyment and exploring the beautiful coastal scenery in and around Plockton.
 In order to do this, your instructor will teach you the necessary skills so that you can paddle and manoeuvre your sea kayak to negotiate the coastline.
-If you book onto a two-day course, we aim to cover the BCU 1 Star syllabus and can award this qualification once you’ve demonstrated basic boat control and skills on flat water.
-If you’ve already achieved your BCU 1 star we can help you take your kayaking skills to the next level with training for BCU 2 star.
+If you join our Learn to Sea Kayak days we can introduce the new British Canoeing Paddle Start or Paddle Discover Award to you.
+For more information about British Canoeing personal performance awards please go to the qualifications page.

-What age do children have to be to go sea kayaking?
+What age do children have to be to join a Learn to Sea Kayak session?

-We recommend that children are aged 13 years and over to go sea kayaking.
+Our Learn to Sea Kayak sessions are for children aged 15 years and over.
+If you have younger children, our Family days may be more suitable for you.
 This is so that we have the right size kit and equipment for them.
 We are sorry that we cannot take out unaccompanied children, however, we can recommend other kayak schools that may be able to help you.

 Meeting and greeting